andrewmoise/grits/DEMO.md

+# Demo

 What follows is a quick walkthrough of what the system can do right now.

-## Examples / Demo

 Gimbal is easy to try without installing anything.
 Go to [gimbal.melanic.org](https://gimbal.melanic.org/).
 You may be there already.